gvwilson/sensibleadventures/iffy/iffy.md

 Honesty's First and Second looked up and said, "G'day," simultaneously as Honesty pulled aside the heavy orange canvas that hung in the salvage booth's doorway.
-"You gi'n her th' bad news yen?" their First asked in an accent as strong as the tea she poured for Iffy.
+"You gi'n she th' bad news yen?" their First asked in an accent as strong as the tea she poured for Iffy.

 Honesty pouted.
 "I's gonna!"